-I wasn't positive if I wanted to remain in Houston, TX permanently especially since it wasn't my home.
-I also knew that I didn't want to go back home to work so the job location was up in the air for me.
-As far as out-of-state jobs, I didn't really know where to start applying besides Indeed, Zip Recruiter, and other sites.
-I also didn't want to move to another place and have a job that I didn't like or didn't have support at, so I was clueless PLUS COVID was beginning to rise, and jobs were becoming scarce to apply for.
+I wasn't positive if I wanted to permanently remain in Houston, TX, especially since it wasn't my home.
+I also knew that I didn't want to go back home to work, so the job location was up in the air for me.
+I didn't really know where to start applying besides Indeed, Zip Recruiter, and other sites as far as out-of-state jobs.
+I also didn't want to move to another place and have a job that I didn't like or have support at, so I was clueless PLUS COVID was beginning to rise, and jobs were becoming scarce to apply for.

 After talking with Elle at the job fair in February 2020, I was sold on all the benefits: not settling at one job location, ability to switch between medical setting and school setting, license reimbursements, pay every week, mentors, recruiter, no job searching, taxes, etc., all the things that I was so nervous about while being a recent graduate and having my first big girl job.
-The constant support I would receive: my first recruiter checked on me VERY OFTEN to make sure I was okay if I needed anything as far as living situation, and advice on things that would benefit me as a professional.
+The constant support I would receive: my first recruiter checked on me VERY OFTEN to make sure I was okay if I needed anything regarding my living situation and advice on things that would benefit me as a professional.

 What made you choose to work in a school?

-For the CF program, schools were the only option so that the CF "year" requirements could be obtained smoothly.
+For the CF program, schools were the only option to obtain the CF "year" requirements smoothly.
 I never wanted to work in the school setting.
-After my acute care experience during my fall externship, I figured that was the setting that I wanted for sure!
+After my acute care experience during my fall externship, I figured that was the setting I wanted for sure!
 After being a school CF-SLP, I've definitely noticed its perks.
-My workday is from 7 am-2:45 pm, M-F, which gives me time to chill and relax, work on other professional things that I enjoy outside of being an SLP, explore the city and restaurants if I want (I'm an introvert so this happens whenever I'm up to it) and weekends off!
+My workday is from 7 am-2:45 pm, M-F, which gives me time to chill and relax, work on other professional things that I enjoy outside of being an SLP, explore the city and restaurants if I want (I'm an introvert, so this happens whenever I'm up to it) and weekends off!

 Working in the school has definitely shown me how much collaboration matters in our field, as well as not just seeing the kids in the speech room or only seeing how their progress is going with only you, but in the classroom, lunch, recess, home, with teachers, friends, parents, etc.

 Summers off - Awesome!
-But I'm pretty sure I would want to work in the summer just to maintain and grow my skill set, whether that be working during the Extended School Year period or a medical placement.
-So overall, I'd say I love the balance of work and life when being a school SLP as being able to dabble into other settings when not being a school SLP.
+But I'm sure I would want to work in the summer to maintain and grow my skill set, whether working during the Extended School Year period or a medical placement.
+So overall, I'd say I love the balance of work and life when being a school SLP as I can dabble into other settings when not being a school SLP.

 What is your current work situation?

-So, since August I've been 100% virtual.
-Starting in March I will be at the elementary physically for 2 days out of the week.
-AND THEN, starting in April I may or may not be going to the school physically for 5 days a week.
-It all depends on my students and if their parents are choosing for them to continue virtually, in person, or a mixture of both.
+So, since August, I've been 100% virtual.
+Starting in March, I will be at the elementary physically for 2 days out of the week.
+AND THEN, starting in April, I may or may not be going to the school physically for 5 days a week.
+It all depends on my students and if their parents are choosing to continue virtually, in person, or a mixture of both.
 SO, can you imagine how many times my schedule has and will change LOL?!
-But it's a learning process that has definitely been a huge adjustment especially since grad school doesn't prepare you so much to be a teletherapist.
+But it's a learning process that has definitely been a huge adjustment, especially since grad school doesn't prepare you so much to be a teletherapist.
 Luckily, I have only one school on my caseload.

 Have you been able to meet any other CFs?

 So, I love my 4 CF coworkers that are also here in Las Vegas.
-We talk often whether it is work-related or just to hang out because we often want to have much-needed breaks to enjoy each other.
-We go out to eat, hiking, relaxing at each other's houses, and to the Las Vegas Strip.
+We often talk, whether work-related or to hang out, because we often want to have much-needed breaks to enjoy each other.
+We go out to eat, hike, relaxing at each other's houses, and to the Las Vegas Strip.
 I'm pretty sure we will do some other things before the year is done; it has just been really hectic with the reopening of schools.
 We definitely support each other when it comes to working.
-We have a group text so if one of us has a question, needs clarification about work or therapy, or just wants to tell jokes or hang out, we reach out to each other.
+We have a group text, so if one of us has a question, needs clarification about work or therapy, or wants to tell jokes or hang out, we reach out to each other.